EliLillyCo/LillyMol/docs/Workflows/sidechain_replacement.md

 clearly using this as a replacement would be very low risk in terms of synthetic feasibility.

-last one listed above has only 1 instance, and would therefore be is potentially higher risk of sythetic difficulties.
+The last one listed above has only 1 instance, and would therefore be is potentially higher risk of sythetic difficulties.
 Of course at this stage, we have no idea how these particular fragments might actually work for the intended purpose.